Yash-Vekaria/genai-assistants/README.md

      Replace `<YourUsername>` and `<ProfileNumber>` with appropriate values.

-4. **Download and Install the Certificate**
+4. **Download and Install the Certificate in the Opened Session**

    - Visit `mitm.it` in the Chrome instance configured above.
    - Download the Mitmproxy certificate.
    - Install the certificate by:
      - Navigating to Chrome's settings: `Settings → Privacy and Security → Security`.
      - Selecting **Manage Certificates** and importing the downloaded certificate into the **Trusted Root Certification Authorities**.
    - Follow the prompts to complete the installation.
+The installed certificates will be available in future sessions as well, without needing to install them every time afresh.

 5. **Verify Certificate Installation**